guptakushal03/Whatsapp-Chat-Analyser/README.md

-Here's a sample `README.md` file for your WhatsApp Chat Analyzer application:

----

 # WhatsApp Chat Analyzer

 WhatsApp Chat Analyzer is a tool built with Python and Streamlit that allows users to analyze their WhatsApp chat data.
 It provides insights such as total messages, word count, media shared, links shared, monthly activity timeline, most active users, activity maps, and word clouds.